salman13s/Bachelorarbeit/README.md

 uncomment the lines where it says "uncomment to see the run time analysis" to see the plots presented in the thesis, go to code and run the file `newton.py`(uncomment the method you want analyse)
 # acknowledgements
-Thanks to [Vijay Menon](https://arxiv.org/abs/1311.3785) for his code and explanations, which i used in the 5th of the algorithm
+Thanks to [Vijay Menon](https://arxiv.org/abs/1311.3785) for his code and explanations, which i used to implement the 5th step of the algorithm